openmrs/cbr-docker-ohie/README.md

 # cbr-docker-ohie
-Dockerization of the OpenMRS instance hosting the casereport module, DHIS2 and the OpenHIE components required for case based surveillance.
+Dockerization of the OpenMRS instances hosting the casereport module, DHIS2, OpenHIM, OpenEMPI, OpenSHR and DHIS2 for case based surveillance.

 #### Requirements
-- Ubuntu Trusty 14.04
-- Docker 18.03
+- Docker 17+
 - Git

 #### Install Docker